 You can read more about how to choose a therapist or use the Find a Therapist feature of our website to search our directory.

-Read our frequently asked questions about psychotherapy to find out more about what it is, how it works and what to expect.
+Our list of frequently asked questions about psychotherapy outlines what it is, how it works and what to expect.

 Like most websites, we use cookies.
 If this is okay with you, please close this message or read more about your options.